Africana Studies Courses

 AFST 389 Theory and Method

 This course primarily seeks to familiarize students with the range of theoretical paradigms and research methodologies applied within the field of Black/Africana Studies in preparation for the Advanced Seminar (AFST 399).
 The paradigms include Afrocentric, Feminist/Womanist, Nationalistic, Negritude, Pan-African and other related perspectives.
 Significant attention is also given to various mainstream paradigms in the social sciences and humanities which students can expect to encounter in other disciplines.
 Through the vehicle of these paradigms, the course provides a rigorous examination of the historical construction, political uses, and social meanings of race as a determinant factor in the distribution of power, status and resources throughout the African Diaspora.
 This course provides students adequate preparation to conduct supervised research on a wide range of topics within the field of Africana Studies.
-Staff
+STAFF

 AFST 399 Advanced Seminar

 Based on the theory and method studied in AFST 389, students pursue a term-long independent research project.
 Research is presented to the group during the term and written up as a research paper.
 A wide range of research projects is possible, from library or archival research to community action projects.
-Prerequisite(s): 3 core courses in Africana Studies, 4 Africana Studies electives, AFST 389; or permission of the instructor; Staff
+Prereq: 3 core courses in Africana Studies, 4 Africana Studies electives, AFST 389; or permission of the instructor; STAFF